textpattern/textpattern-com-website/README.md

 ## Shortcodes

-Textpattern 4.7 introduced support for user-definable `<txp:output_form />` attributes, allowing for our own version of 'shortcodes' within articles.
+Textpattern 4.7 introduced support for user-definable `<txp:output_form />` attributes, allowing for our own version of 'shortcodes' within articles (*note:* remember to also use `notextile.` when within Textile content).
 This site uses the following tags:

 ### Image